The tautological rings of the moduli spaces of stable maps: Stable Maps to flags

 The remaining two cases are entirely similar.
 For the case of one marking, we will use the action of the subgroup $N$ of $SL_2$ of matrices: We carry out the equivariant arguments of the previous section replacing $SL_2$ with the group $N$.

 We will identify $EN$ and $BN$.
 To construct algebraic families, we will work with the finite dimensional approximations of the topological models.
 As before, $W/GL_2$ will be a Grassmannian of $2$ dimensional planes of large, but finite, dimension.
 We identify $W$ with the bundle of $GL_2$ frames of the tautological bundle $\ms$.
 We have seen that $W/SL_2$ is the bundle of $\cs$ frames in $\det \; \ms.$ Moreover, the space $W/SL_2$ comes equipped with the tautological pullback bundle, which we denote by $\tilde \ms$.
-The space $W$ can be used to compute the $N$-equivariant cohomology (or Chow groups).
-Then, $W/N$ will be the projective bundle $\mathbb P(\tilde \ms)$ over $W/SL_2$.
+The space $W$ can be used to compute the $N$-equivariant cohomology.
+Then, the quotient $W/N=W\times_{SL_2} SL_2/N$ exists, and it will be the projective bundle $\mathbb P(\tilde \ms)$ over $W/SL_2$.
 In addition, letting $\tau: W/N\to W/GL_2$ be the projection, we have $\p^1\times_{N} W = \p(\tau^{\star} \ms)$.
-The last two statements follow by observing the map:
+The last two statements follow by noting the map: The relevant diagram of fiber squares is: